Mo Camara

-Mohamed "Mo" Camara (born 25 June 1975) is a Guinean former professional footballer who played as a left-back or left midfielder.
+Mohamed Camara (born 25 June 1975) is a Guinean former professional footballer who played as a left-back or left midfielder.

+Camara began his career with the French football team Beauvais in 1993.
+He made a total of 79 league appearances for Beauvais, before signing for Le Havre in August 1997.
+Mid 2000, Camera signed with 1st division Wolverhampton Wanderers where he was a firm fan favourite.
+Camara joined Burnley in June 2003, then Scottish Premier League side Celtic, followed by Derby in August 2006.
+In 2009, Camera signed with Scottish Premier League side St Mirren, followed by English League Two side Torquay United until May 2010.

+Camara also made 20 appearances for Guinea from 1995 to 2000, and played in two of his country's group stage matches at the 1998 African Cup of Nations held in Burkina Faso.
+After football, Camara became head of European scouting at Derby County in February 2014.

 Club career

 Early career

 Born in Conakry, Guinea, Camara spent the early years of his professional career in French football, with Beauvais in 1993, and in 1996 went on loan to Troyes, where he played 13 league games.
 He made a total of 79 league appearances for Beauvais, before signing for Le Havre in August 1997, where he was sent on loan to Lille.

 Wolves

 Camara moved to England in summer 2000 with Wolverhampton Wanderers of the First Division in a £100,000 deal.
 He became a cult figure amongst their fans, known for his commitment and pace despite sometimes exhibiting a lack of positional sense and ball control.
 A regular column from the spoof 'Mohammed Camara Appreciation Society' appeared in fanzine 'A Load of Bull' celebrating his eccentric but lovable playing style.
 He was a regular starter in his first two seasons with the side, but failed to make an appearance during their 2002–03 promotion success following the signing of Denis Irwin and a knee ligament injury.